Jaisuryan-web/POISON_PROOF-AI/README.md

 ## 📞 Support

-For support, email [your-email@example.com] or create an issue in the GitHub repository.
+For support, email [joedanielajd@gmail.com] or create an issue in the GitHub repository.

 ---

-**Note**: This is a proof-of-concept application for educational and demonstration purposes.
-For production use cases involving real security concerns, please implement actual anomaly detection algorithms and additional security measures.
-Securing AI: Trust Beyond Data